ultimape/goliath/README.md

 Under the `eatgrail` directory, is a python module called `eatgrail.py` that can be ran directly as a script.
 This module can be told about to your twitter acrchive directory, and it will harvest tweet IDs for you.

-One you have your twitter archive, extract/unzip it.
-Then you can run eatgrail.py from a commandline/console/terminal as follows:
+One you have your twitter archive you can run eatgrail.py from a commandline/console/terminal as follows:

-`$ ./eatgrail/eatgrail.py -extract ./[$PATH_TO_ROOT_OF_ARCHIVE]`
+`$ ./eatgrail/eatgrail.py -extract ./[$PATH_TO_ARCHIVE_ZIP]`

-Be sure to replace `[$PATH_TO_ROOT_OF_ARCHIVE]` with the directory of your archive
+Be sure to replace `[$PATH_TO_ARCHIVE_ZIP]` with the directory and filename of your archive

-The script depends on the orginal structure of the acrhive, and will look for the file `[$PATH_TO_ROOT_OF_ARCHIVE]/data/js/tweets/tweet_index.js` and begin reading in tweets, exporting tweet IDs as it goes.
+The script depends on the orginal structure of the acrhive, and will look for the file `data/js/tweets/tweet_index.js` and begin reading in tweets, exporting tweet IDs as it goes. *Note*: you can also point to an extracted archive and it will look for those files within it directly instead of inside of the Zip file.

 Tweet IDs will be exported/saved to a couple of files with a `.txt` extension, into whatever your console/terminal's current working dirctor is.